univ-of-utah-marriott-library-apple/blade_runner/README.md

 1. Inability to unmount disk
 2. Inability to work with a disk that needs to be repaired

-In these situations, *Blade-Runner* first performs a force unmount with `diskutil unmountDisk force disk#` before attempting another secure erase.
+In these situations, **Blade Runner** first performs a force unmount with `diskutil unmountDisk force disk#` before attempting another secure erase.
 If this fails, an attempt is made to repair the disk with `diskutil repairVolume disk#` before trying to secure erase a final time.